scalar-labs/scalardb/docs/api-guide.md

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.
 If you catch `CrudException`, it indicates some failure (e.g., database failure and network error) happens during a transaction, so you should cancel the transaction or retry the transaction after the failure/error is fixed.
-If you catch `CrudConflictException`, it indicates a conflict occurs during the transaction so that you can retry the transaction from the beginning, preferably with well-adjusted exponential backoff based on your application and environment.
+If you catch `CrudConflictException`, it indicates a transaction conflict occurs during the transaction so that you can retry the transaction from the beginning, preferably with well-adjusted exponential backoff based on your application and environment.
 The sample code retries three times maximum and sleeps 100 milliseconds before retrying the transaction.

 Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionStatusException`.